johnyquest7/Predict-Breast-Cancer-Logistic_Regression/README.md

 Click on the above badge to run the interactive ipython notebook.
 It may take a few seconds to load.

+When asked for a kernel, pick "Python 2"

 Once it loads you can play with the python code and see results instantly!

 Works faster in chrome